-TRIG's Operations Manager, which has project asset management and/or maintenance roles in relation to a number of the projects in addition to the portfolio-level services it provides to TRIG).
-Some project companies have more than one counterparty in each category - where that
+No supplier or off-taker is currently involved in more than 50% of the projects by value or number (with the exception of RES, TRIG's Operations Manager, which has project asset management and/or maintenance roles in relation to a number of the projects in addition to the portfolio-level services it provides to TRIG).
+Further acquisitions are likely to provide further diversity of counterparty exposures.